Mobile apps (Source: Sean MacEntee, goo.gl/XZKcae, under CC BY 2.0 licence)

 -

-- mobile handheld devices (e.g., mobile phones, including basic/feature phones & smartphones; tablets, including the iPad; e-readers, including the Kindle; digital media players, including the iPod, iPod Touch, and MP3 players; digital cameras; and PDAs, or personal digital assistants)
+- mobile handheld devices, e.g., mobile phones, including basic/feature phones & smartphones; tablets, including the iPad; e-readers, including the Kindle; digital media players, including MP3 players and Apple’s now discontinued iPod and iPod Touch; digital cameras; and PDAs, or personal digital assistants; note that some of these have now become quite rare, as discussed under ‘Mobile phones’ below

-- embeddables/implantables (e.g., retinal & cochlear implants; and nanobots)
+- embeddables/implantables, e.g., retinal & cochlear implants; nanobots; and brain chips

 -